AmberWilkie/snack-app/README.md

 - Travis
 - Coveralls

+## Props To
+- Dana Mulder, who wrote this [lovely messaging tutorial](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.t14w0ok4b).
+It was a great jumping-off point for what I really needed.

 ## To Do
 - ~~Add languages for users~~
 - ~~Install `has_friendship` so users can friend each other~~